If you’re considering getting a pet lemur, read this first.

 8 Reasons Why Lemurs Do Not Make Good Pets

 Of the 111 species of lemurs, almost all are on the verge of extinction.
-Furthermore, if the lemur is wild-caught, it usually involves killing the mother to grab her infant.
-So not only are you contributing to the demise of an endangered species, but you’re also responsible for traumatizing an infant.
+Usually catching a wild lemur involves killing the mother to grab her infant.
+So not only are you contributing to the extinction of lemurs, but you’re also responsible for traumatizing an infant.

 Do you really want to be responsible for that?